JeremyRuhland/pilot_chart_database/README.md

 Data download takes about a day on a broadband connection and requires around 321Gb of storage space.

-The `gdas_global_wind_decade.sqlite3` database will be approximately 12Gb and can be compressed with bz2 to 6Gb.
-Database creation takes about 8 hours.
+The `gdas_global_wind_decade.sqlite3` database will be approximately 72Gb and can be compressed with bz2 to 37Gb.
+Database creation takes about 4 hours.

 The final pilot chart database will be approximately xxMb.
 Processing takes about xxmin.

 ### Future
-Preliminary profiling shows majority of time in database generator is spent executing writes to the DB.
-Batching multiple weeks worth of writes will speed this up with memory use tradeoff (how much?).
-Parallelization could also provide smaller magnitude speedup but requires same memory increase.
+Preliminary profiling shows majority of time in database generator is spent executing writes to the DB. ~~Batching multiple weeks worth of writes will speed this up with memory use tradeoff (how much?).~~ There is apparently a sql command length limit that prevents more 6 days of data to be written at once.
+A rolling accumulator that writes every 6 days would provide considerable speedup over hourly writes.
+Parallelization of ARL data decode could also provide a smaller magnitude speedup but results in increased memory usage.

 Additional data which would be useful to include in the pilot chart database at some future point is: